The abortion pill mifepristone has another day in federal court

 Over the course of two weeks in April, the immediate future of access to mifepristone was thrown in sudden jeopardy when U.S. District Judge Matthew Kacsmaryk issued a preliminary injunction undoing the drug's FDA approval.
 Ultimately, the Supreme Court issued an emergency stay, allowing mifepristone to remain widely available.

-Now, even as the stay remains in place, the Fifth Circuit Court of Appeals is once again considering Kacsmaryk's injunction.
+Now, even as the stay remains in place, the 5th Circuit Court of Appeals is once again considering Kacsmaryk's injunction.

 On Wednesday, a three-judge panel in New Orleans questioned lawyers representing the federal government, mifepristone's manufacturer and the plaintiffs who oppose abortion.
 All three judges were appointed by Republicans: Circuit Judges James Ho and Cory Wilson were tapped by Donald Trump, while Circuit Judge Jennifer Walker Elrod was appointed by George W. Bush.